 - In the first year?

-- The Job Description says the job includes “making sales calls."
-How many sales calls is considered acceptable in a day?
+- The job description says the job includes “making sales calls."
+How many are considered acceptable in a day?
 In a month?

 - How many of the company's sales staff regularly achieve acceptable performance?